 - Improves the internal process by figuring out points where the fault lies.

-- Targets customer at the right time with the right messages.
+- Targets customers at the right time with the right messages.

-- Shows insights on how people use your products, therefore, helps in product development.
+- Shows insights on how people use your products, therefore, help in product development.

 - Analyzes customer sentiment on social media.